2. The Account name is a unique field. Multiple accounts with the same Account Name cannot be created.

 3. No. of Employees column: Ensure that the exact number of employees are specified in this column.
 Avoid giving this data in the form of a range.

-Supported file format: CSV only.
-Please convert all your files into a CSV before attempting to import data using Freshsales.
+Supported file format: CSV and XLSX.
+Please convert all your files into a CSV or XLSX before attempting to import data using Freshsales.

-There are 4 important things that you need to do to import accounts from a CSV file.
+There are 4 important things that you need to do to import accounts from a CSV or XLSX file.
 They are described in detail below:

 2. Importing the file